The Dog Gut-Brain Axis: How Gut Health Shapes Behavior and Mood

 How long before I see behavioral improvements from gut-focused nutrition?

-No. Calm+ and gut-supportive nutrition work best as part of a comprehensive approach that includes appropriate training, environmental management, and veterinary guidance when needed.
+No. Calming Chews and gut-supportive nutrition work best as part of a comprehensive approach that includes appropriate training, environmental management, and veterinary guidance when needed.
 For dogs with significant anxiety disorders, separation anxiety, or aggression, a veterinary behaviorist should be part of the team.
 Nutrition and supplementation support the underlying biology — they make other interventions more effective, but they don't replace them.

 A calmer dog starts from within